 Don’t let foot blisters spoil your Camino adventure.
 Do your best to prepare well before you leave.
 Prepare your feet, your blister kit, your blister plan.
-Don’t ignore hot-spots.
+Don’t ignore hot spots.
 And master the art of blister treatment.
-Get the Blister Treatment Blueprint and keep it in your blister kit.
-It will guide you step-by-step through the blister treatment process when you’ll need it most – when you’re on the Camino trail.
+Health care along the Camino is good, Spain has a modern health system.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.